InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Experimental Results and Analysis

 \subsubsection{MMDA Dataset}

-The MMDA dataset \cite{jiang2022mmda} comprises 524 real clinical interview subjects.
-Each subject includes modalities such as audio, text, and video from the interviews.
-For depression, the Hamilton Depression Rating Scale (HAMD) \cite{ma2021patient} was used to evaluate the degree of depression.
-Based on the HAMD score, depression is categorized as follows: less than 7 is considered normal, 7-16 is mild depression, 17-23 is moderate depression, and 24 or above is severe depression.
+The MMDA dataset \cite{jiang2022mmda} is a large-scale Chinese resource for mental disorder detection, comprising 524 clinically diagnosed and healthy subjects aged 13–85.
+Labels are assigned by psychologists using standardized scales, and all samples are collected from face-to-face interviews in controlled, noise-free settings.
+The Hamilton Depression Rating Scale (HAMD) \cite{ma2021patient} was used to evaluate the degree of depression.
+Based on the HAMD score, depression is categorized as follows: less than 7 is normal, 7-16 is mild, 17-23 is moderate, and 24 or above is severe.
 Thus, the threshold score of 7 serves as the boundary between depression and non-depression in the binary classification.